phentnil/employee-scheduling-system/README.md

 - Requests
   - Days off for dates within the date range

-It will attempt to find a good solution that meets each of the basic requirements, such as each ensuring each employee meets their weekly hours, is able to be placed on their assigned shift, and able to accommodate requested days off.
+It will try to find a solution that meets each of the basic requirements, such as:

+- Ensuring each employee meets their weekly hours
+- Ensuring each employee is able to be placed on their assigned shift
+- Ensuring accommodation of requested days off

 ### Schedule Publishing